Efforts for health management

 *1 Data for employees aged 35 and older.

-*3 Employees who experienced long-term absences (more than one month consecutively) or took leave during the period were counted.
-Includes continuations from the previous fiscal year.
-Does not include the use of paid/accumulated paid leave, or absences resulting from accidents.
+*3 Employees who experienced long-term absences (more than one month consecutively) or leaves of absence during the period.
+Includes absences carried over from the previous fiscal year, but excludes the use of paid leave or accumulated paid leave, as well as absences resulting from accidents.

 Specific efforts